bhakes/bhakes.github.io/_posts/2019-08-22-design-patterns-facade.md

 ---

 # The Facade Design Pattern
-In this post I will take a look at the `Facade` Design Pattern, and will implement the pattern in Swift.
+In this post, I will take a look at the `Facade` design pattern, and will implement the pattern in Swift.

 ## Pattern Intent
 ```